luqmansen/luqmansen.github.io/_posts/2021-03-26-how-far-you-have-come.md

 <!--kg-card-begin: image--><figure class="kg-card kg-image-card"><img src="/assets/images/how-far-part1/last-commit.png" class="kg-image"><figcaption>Last git commit on this blog </figcaption></figure><!--kg-card-end: image-->

 Actually, one of the reasons why I want to start blogging again is because my training partner at my workplace (yes, I'm working right now, I'll make new post later).
-So I read her [blog](https://rulisastra.medium.com/) and this is the same thing I've always tought when I write something,
+So I read her [blog](https://rulisastra.medium.com/) and I read the same reason why I started this blog in the first place,

->I can’t control or satisfied them all.
-So instead of worrying, I decided to write anything anywhere in hope that I can leave my tracks in this life before they were long forgotten.
+>....I can’t control or satisfied them all.
+So instead of worrying, I decided to write anything anywhere in hope that I can leave my tracks in this life before they were long forgotten....

-This words is kinda motivate me again, soooo yeah, here I am.
+This words is kinda motivate me again.
+I really wants to have something I can read or show to my grandkid someday, soooo yeah, here I am.
 After this sentence is the actual post that I wrote back in May 2020, enjoy!

 ---
 I think I want to write this format at least once a year, might twice idk.
 So, this is like what the title said, I want recap what I've done, or to be specific, achieved, for last year.